All Acceptances are Conditional

 - Completion of a criminal background check with results deemed favorable by the College

 - Completion of a dean’s certification form with results deemed favorable by the College

 - Ongoing full disclosure of any past or future violations of the law or charges of misconduct

 - Completion of required immunizations and TB screenings

 - Enrollment in the UF student health insurance plan or proof of comparable coverage

-The following courses are required for enrollment in the University of Florida College of Dentistry.
-All prerequisites must be completed with a letter grade of C or better (no pass/fail credits allowed*) from a regionally-accredited college or university in the US or Canada prior to matriculation.
+The following courses are required for enrollment in UF College of Dentistry.
+All prerequisites must be completed with a letter grade of C or better (no pass/fail credits allowed*) from a regionally-accredited college or university in the U.S. or Canada prior to matriculation.

 - Biology: 8 semester hours (12 quarter hours)

 - General Chemistry: 8 semester hours (12 quarter hours)